Radon and health

 Radon is a naturally occurring radioactive gas.
 It has no smell, colour or taste.
 Radon is produced from the natural radioactive decay of uranium, which is found in all rocks and soil.
 Radon can also be found in water.

-Radon escapes easily from the ground into the air, where it decays and emits radioactive particles.
+Radon escapes easily from the ground into the air, where it decays and produces further radioactive particles.
 As we breathe, the particles are deposited on the cells lining the airways, where they can damage DNA and potentially cause lung cancer.

 Outdoors, radon quickly dilutes to very low concentrations and is generally not a problem.
-The average outdoor radon level1 varies between 5 and 15 Bq/m3.
+The average outdoor radon level 1 varies between 5–15 Bq/m3.
 However, indoors, radon concentrations are higher, with highest levels found in places like mines, caves and water treatment facilities.
-In homes, radon levels in the range of <10 to 10,000 Bq/m3 or more have been found.
+In buildings such as homes, schools, and offices, radon levels in the range of 10 Bq/m3 to more than 10 000 Bq/m3 have been found.

 Health effects of radon

 Radon is the most important cause of lung cancer after smoking.
-It is estimated that radon causes between 3% and 14% of all lung cancers, depending on the average radon level in a country.
+It is estimated that radon causes between 3–14% of all lung cancers in a country, depending on the average radon level and the smoking prevalence in a country.

 An increased rate of lung cancer was first seen in uranium miners exposed to high concentrations of radon.
 In addition, studies in Europe, North America and China have confirmed that even low concentrations of radon – such as those found in homes – also confer health risks and contribute significantly to the occurrence of lung cancers worldwide.

 The risk of lung cancer increases by 16% per 100 Bq/m3 increase in long time average radon concentration.
-The dose-response relation is linear – i.e. the risk of lung cancer increases proportionally with increasing radon exposure.
+The dose-response relation is linear – for example, the risk of lung cancer increases proportionally with increasing radon exposure.